0mniteck/debian/readme.md

 ## Usage

-Yubikey with CCID enabled required for signing
+Yubikey with CCID enabled is required for signing

 Fork and edit the `.identity` file

 Bump versions using the `.pinned_ver` file

-`pkexec --keep-cwd ./buildscript.sh`
+Build using `pkexec --keep-cwd ./buildscript.sh`

 ## Push Digests
 https://github.com/0mniteck/Debian/blob/6a0bbd2a3708aa0936f05e598f5ece959d26c107/image.digests#L3-L4